livefreensmart/moderation-guidelines/categories/development.md

 ## General

 The development category is very formal and the quality and added value of the actual programming work is the important factor.
 New projects must have a unique character.
 Textbook examples and generic scripts, that already exist in big numbers, can't be approved.
-Contributions to existing projects must be merged, and thereby veryfied by the project maintainer, before submitting them on Utopian.
+Contributions to existing projects must be merged, and thereby verified by the project maintainer, before submitting them on Utopian.
 Contributed code should always meet modern quality standards if applicable.
 As a moderator you need a decent understanding of such stanrdards and techniques, that are commonly used in modern software projects.

 ## Checklist